campbio/scruff/README.md

 install_github("87875172/scuff")
 ```

-## Tutorial example
+## Package user guide

-An introduction to `scuff` package is available within the package as a vignette.
-It can be opened via `vignette("scuff")`
+An introduction to `scuff` package is available within the package as a vignette which can be opened via running `vignette("scuff")`